fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 ---
 title: The medium is the message— Threads isn't a win for the Fediverse
-description: In an effort to gain users, Mastodon gave away its ethos and messaging.
+description: In an effort to gain mass appeal, Mastodon lost its ethos, voice, and the hope for a more open web.
 site: fromJason
 sub: notebook
 date: 2023-12-18